x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/new-features.md

 ### Clients

-- **Calendar - Do Not Forward**: This is similar to Iformation Rights Managment (IRM) for caleindar items without the IRM deployment requirements.
+- **Calendar - Do Not Forward**: This is similar to Information Rights Management (IRM) for calendar items without the IRM deployment requirements.
 Attendees can't forward the invitation to other people, and only the organizer can invite additional attendees.

 - **Calendar - Better Out of Office**: Additional options when you won't be in the office.
 Key options include: add an event to your calendar that shows you as Away/Out of Office, and a quick option to cancel/decline meetings that will happen while you're away.